bodziosamolot/sourceGenerators/article.md

 - MetadataReferencesProvider
 - ParseOptionsProvider

+It is best explained with an example.
+I will skim over some important parts of an Incremental Source Generator to get to the vital parts.
+The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
+The interface consists of only one method:

+`Initialize(IncrementalGeneratorInitializationContext)`

+This *IncrementalGeneratorInitializationContext* is what gives us access to all the providers mentioned before.

 All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
 It realises filtering and transformations through a set of operators similar to LINQ:
 - Select